Bhagavad Gita Chapter 1 Verse 20 Meaning

 Available in 28 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: Then, seeing the people of Dhritarashtra's party standing arrayed and the discharge of weapons about to begin, Arjuna, the son of Pandu whose ensign was a monkey, took up his bow and said the following to Krishna, O Lord of the Earth.
+The Gita addresses grief with characteristic directness here.
+Then, seeing the people of Dhritarashtra's party standing arrayed and the discharge of weapons about to begin, Arjuna, the son of Pandu whose ensign was a monkey, took up his bow and said the followin Within the broader arc of Chapter 1, this verse builds on Krishna's systematic exposition of compassion.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team